The Slipper and the Rose (musical)

-The Slipper and the Rose – The Story of Cinderella is a musical theatre retelling of the classic fairy tale Cinderella.
-Originally made as a musical film, the stage version was created in 1984 by Philip Burley.
-It runs for approximately two and a half hours over two acts and an intermission.
+The Slipper and the Rose – The Story of Cinderella is a musical composed and with lyrics by Richard M. Sherman and Robert B. Sherman and a book by Bryan Forbes, Robert B. Sherman and Richard M. Sherman.
+It is based on the classic Charles Perrault version of the fairy tale Cinderella.
+Originally made as a musical film in 1976, it was adapted for the stage in 1984 by Philip Burley.